tytydraco/yessleep/out/Can_We_Keep_Him.md

 By the time Ofelia was six, it scared us.

+Ofelia had a round face, a wide smile, and a voice that made strangers stop to listen.
+She struggled with numbers but knew the lyrics to every Bad Bunny song.
+She also had no grasp of stranger danger.

-Ofelia befriended everyone.
+She befriended everybody.
 The mailman.
 Stray dogs.
 Tourists who turned around in our driveway.
-She had a round face, a wide smile, and a voice that made strangers stop to listen.
-She struggled with numbers but knew the lyrics to every Bad Bunny song.

 My wife, Elena, worried constantly.